AlexFWulff/HaptoTech/ReadMe.md

 Other Info
 --------
-© 2016 Alex Wulff and ConiferApps.com.
+© 2017 Alex Wulff and ConiferApps.com.
 All designs and code are free for non-commercial purposes, and copying requires attribution to this website.
 For commercial purposes please contact me.
-(Contact information on HaptoTech Home Page)
+(Contact information on HaptoTech Home Page).
+For more of my projects please visit [AlexWulff.com](http://www.AlexWulff.com)